10 Benefits of Endless Pools Training for Channel Swimmers

-Spookily the number of strokes does not seem to change with intensity, I still do on average 75 strokes for 100 metres when plodding and when going full pelt.
+Spookily, the number of strokes does not seem to change with intensity, I still do on average 75 strokes for 100 meters when plodding and when going full pelt.
 It is fair to say training in an Endless Pool really helps you get in tune with your swim cadence.

 8. Weekly planning.